zyddnys/manga-image-translator/README.md

 <s>https://touhou.ai/imgtrans/</s> \
 <s>* Note this may not work sometimes due to stupid google gcp kept restarting my instance.
 In that case you can wait for me to restart the service, which may take up to 24 hrs.</s> \
 <s>* Note this online demo is using the current main branch version.</s> \
-I can't fix the constant bad alloc error thrown at me, if you know how to fix it please help.
+I can't fix the constant bad alloc error thrown at me despite having enough memory and I don't know how to fix it, if you know how to fix it please help.
+Before this can be solved online demo is not going to work.
 # Changelogs
 ### 2021-08-21
 1. New MST based text region merge algorithm, huge text region merge improvement